LBHackney-IT/residents-social-care-platform-api/README.md

 # Mosaic Resident Information API

-Mosaic resident information API allows services to retrieve information from Mosaic This API hold two GET endpoint one to retrieve all resident data from mosaic and one to retrieve data for a specified ID
+Mosaic resident information API allows services to retrieve information from Mosaic This API hold two GET endpoint one to retrieve all resident record from mosaic and one to retrieve record for a specified ID

 ## Stack